CMU-IDS-2020/a3-giesa-erdolu/writeup.md

    throughout the conversation.
 It also shows the windows in the conversation in which healthcare was discussed as well as the length of that window.

 The dimensions below show the same information described for healthcare the other 5 themes.
-Number of Covid - Order of Speech
+   - Number of Covid - Order of Speech
-Number of Economy - Time
+   - Number of Economy - Time
-Number of Economy - Order of Speech
+   - Number of Economy - Order of Speech
-Number of Environment - Time
+   - Number of Environment - Time
-Number of Environment - Order of Speech
+   - Number of Environment - Order of Speech
-Number of Race - Time
+   - Number of Race - Time
-Number of Race - Order of Speech
+   - Number of Race - Order of Speech
-Number of Election - Time
+   - Number of Election - Time
-Number of Election - Order of Speech
+   - Number of Election - Order of Speech

-Word Count - Theme: This dimension shows a total count of words related to a particular theme by each actor.
+   - Word Count-Theme: This dimension shows a total count of words related to a particular theme by each actor.
 It shows the weight that actors put on each theme in the conversation and the weight of the theme in the conversation overall.
-Word Count - Actor - Word: This dimension shows a total count of each thematic word used by each actor.
+   - Word Count-Actor-Word: This dimension shows a total count of each thematic word used by each actor.
 It shows the emphasis that actors put on each thematic word and thereby the theme in the conversation.
-Word Count - Actor - Pointing to Self and Fingers to Others: This dimension shows a total count of “Pointing to Self and Fingers to Others” (PSFO) words (“you” “he” and “I”) used by each actor.
+   - Word Count-Actor-Pointing to Self and Fingers to Others: This dimension shows a total count of “Pointing to Self and Fingers to Others” (PSFO) words (“you” “he” and “I”) used by each actor.
 It shows the weight of pointing to self and pointing fingers to others by each actor in the conversation.

 as the dimensions to be extracted as data by processing the conversation text and to be visualized for insights.
 All these dimensions involve the notion of “thematic weight” within a period in the conversation as well as through the overall conversation.
 More refined ideas were discussed and produced for the visualizations of these dimensions.